yassminSaber/CV-Matcher-/README.md

 It contaains several stages (Data Collecting, Data Analysis, Applying algorithms)

 ## Data Collecting
-- Web scraping techniques were used to to collect data from Wuzzuf website.
+- Web scraping techniques were used to collect data from Wuzzuf website.
 The scraped data contains features such as Job Title, Company Name, Job Location, Job Description,and Job Requirements.

 ## Data Storage
 - The scraped data was stored in a csv format, and in a database.